Time Value of Money Financial Tools

 It has two graphs.

-Free Compound Interest Rate Converter
+Compound Interest Rate Converter

 This calculates differences in periodic interest rates given different compounding periods.
 It displays a total of 15 interest rates given one input.